PatrickKalkman/python-docuvortex/README.md

 ## Leveraging the Power of Large Language Models and the Langchain Framework for an Innovative Approach to Document Querying

 This project aims to implement a document-based question-answering system using the power of OpenAI's GPT-3.5 Turbo model, Python, and the Langchain Framework.
 It processes PDF documents, breaking them into ingestible chunks, and then stores these chunks into a Chroma DB vector database for querying.
-It complements a Medium article called ().
+It complements a Medium article called [Howto Build a Document-Based Q&A System Using OpenAI and Python](https://medium.com/@pkalkman).

 ## Getting Started